Nice to meet you.

 Reviews in B2B software go beyond brand perception.
 Here’s a list of the most relevant teams that need to care about reviews.

-• Customer success and support: In the case of negative or constructive reviews, customer success teams should view these reviews as crucial signals to follow up and grant additional attention to users who share a less-than-ideal experience.
-Alternatively, there’s a need to celebrate positive experiences, too.
+• Customer success and support: In the case of negative or constructive reviews, customer success teams should view these reviews as crucial signals to follow up and grant additional attention to users who share a less-than-ideal experience or use case.
+Alternatively, there’s also a need to celebrate positive experiences.
 Whether it's learning from a top performer that delivered an excellent experience, or an opportunity for improvement, these are vital opportunities to acknowledge and understand to increase retention.

 • Product and engineering: Product teams constantly evaluate user feedback to iterate and improve their products.
 Review sites like G2 are another feedback collection mechanism that drives discovery and product opportunity.
 Furthermore, product teams need visibility into reviews to comment on functionality or upcoming releases.